revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 <details><summary> <b>Show Answer</b> </summary>

-> In python for that we can use del keyword to delete a key from dictionary.
+> In python, we can use del keyword to delete a key from dictionary.

 **Example**: